USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/dol/legacy_functions.rst

 is the expected counts in detector :math:`i`.
-This assumes the measured counts follow a Gaussian distribution with symmetric variance :math:`E_i`, which is true for GBM given that typical backgrounds alone provide a few hundred measured counts in each detector during most GRB emission timescales.
+This assumes the measured counts follow a Gaussian distribution with symmetric variance :math:`E_i`, which is true for GBM given that typical backgrounds alone provide a few hundred measured counts across 50-300 keV in each detector during most GRB emission timescales.

-The expected counts :math:`E_i` are determined from the sum of the background :math:`B_i` and source :math:`S_i` expectations for each detector
+The expected counts :math:`E_i` are determined from the sum of the source :math:`S_i` and background :math:`B_i` expectations for each detector

 .. math::